Sickness benefit in Sweden

 If an occupational injury means that you incur costs for dental treatment, assistive devices or medical care abroad, you can receive compensation from Försäkringskassan.

-How do I apply for sickness benefit if I work abroad?
+How do you apply for sickness benefit when you are working abroad?

 If you live in Sweden, but work abroad, you are no longer entitled to sickness benefit from Sweden.
 Instead, you are entitled to a corresponding benefit in the country in which you work.
-Contact the social insurance agency in the country in which to work for information about how sickness benefit can be paid.
+Contact the social insurance agency in the country in which to work for information about how you can receive sickness benefit.

 On the Info Norden website, you can find more information about sickness benefit and the public agencies you should contact in the other Nordic countries if you become ill.